 Philip Girard joined the faculty of Osgoode Hall Law School on July 1, 2013.
 He had previously visited Osgoode as the James Lewtas Visiting Professor in 1993-94 and 2011-12.
 Professor Girard is one of Canada’s most distinguished and pre-eminent legal academics and legal historians.
 In 2011, he was made an honorary fellow of the American Society for Legal History, the first Canadian to be so recognized, and in 2021 was elected as a Fellow of the Royal Society of Canada.

 He is also editor (with Jim Phillips) of two collections on Nova Scotia legal history: The Supreme Court of Nova Scotia, 1754-2004: From Imperial Bastion to Provincial Oracle (2004), and Essays in the History of Canadian Law: Volume III, Nova Scotia (1990), both published by the University of Toronto Press for the Osgoode Society.
-Professor Girard is the author of numerous refereed journal articles and book chapters, and is a member of the bar of Nova Scotia.
+Professor Girard is the author of numerous refereed journal articles and book chapters, and is Associate Editor of the Osgoode Society for Canadian Legal History.

 Graduate Research Supervision (LLM, PhD): Professor Girard's interests lie in the field of legal history, particularly Canadian and comparative legal history.
 His recent work deals with perspectives on law, empire and colonialism, including the interaction of Indigenous law, settler law and imperial law.